Movement photography: Take in the scene

-To understand how the shutter speed works and how it affects the other parameters (aperture and exposure), there is just one secret: practice, practice, practice.
+To understand how the shutter speed works and how it affects the other parameters (aperture and exposure) when working with movement in photography, there is just one secret: practice, practice, practice.
 Use the manual mode and freely experiment with the settings in a variety of contexts in order to master the different results you can expect by varying the parameters.

 By Céline Nebor